Hypsodont: Evolution

 Since the morphology of the hypsodont tooth is suited to a more abrasive diet, hypsodonty was thought to have evolved concurrently with the spread of grasslands.
 Grass contains phytoliths, silica-rich granules, which wear away dental tissue more quickly.
-Analysis has shown however, that the development of this morphology is out of sync with the flourishing of grasslands.
-Instead, the ingestion of grit and soil is hypothesized to be the primary driver of hypsodonty (the Grit, not grass hypothesis).
+Analysis has shown, however, that the development of this morphology is out of sync with the spread and flourishing of grasslands.
+Instead, the ingestion of grit and soil is hypothesized to be the primary driver of hypsodonty, a hypothesis termed the grit, not grass hypothesis.